 Google employees say they’re being retaliated against to silence dissent

-Outside offices in San Francisco today, more than 100 protested the company placing Laurence Berland and Rebecca Rivers on administrative leave and demanded they be allowed to return to work.
+Outside offices in San Francisco today, more than 100 employees protested the company placing Laurence Berland and Rebecca Rivers on administrative leave and demanded they be allowed to return to work.

 Berland has been active among employee organizers, and Rivers created a petition in August circulated among Google employees to implore the company not to bid on Department of Homeland Security contracts.
 Amazon and Microsoft’s GitHub employees have decried ICE contracts as well.
 An Associated Press report last week found that the U.S. government held a record 69,550 migrant children in 2019.